 In 2010, Professor Maddali was the recipient of the Northwestern University School of Law’s “Young Alumni Award,” given annually by the Student Funded Public Interest Fellowship (“SFPIF”) group to alums for their commitment to public interest law.
 In 2014 she was honored by Northern Illinois University College of Law for the creation of a legal clinic focused on merging the medical and legal needs of homeless and low income residents of Aurora.

-Professor Maddali currently serves on the Advisory Board for the Law Project of the Chicago Coalition for the Homeless and regularly volunteers with the Immigrant Child Advocacy Project at the University of Chicago Law School to make best interest determinations regarding unaccompanied immigrant minors detained in the Chicago area.
+Professor Maddali currently serves on the Advisory Board for the Law Project of the Chicago Coalition for the Homeless and regularly volunteers with the Young Center for Immigrant Children’s Rights at the University of Chicago Law School to make best interest determinations regarding unaccompanied immigrant minors detained in the Chicago area.
 Previously, she served on the Young Professionals Board of the Cabrini Green Legal Aid Clinic, as well as the fundraising committee for Equip for Equality.

-Professor Maddali is a graduate of Northwestern University School of Law where she was a member of two public interest law student organizations, as well as a student for three semesters in the Bluhm Legal Clinic.
+Professor Maddali is a graduate of Northwestern University School of Law.
 She received her B.A. in Political Science from the University of Wisconsin at Madison with distinction.

 - Panelist, "Conflict through Care: Clashes between Global Youth, Families and the Law," American Ethnological Society & Association for Political and Legal Anthropology Spring Meeting, Chicago, Illinois, April 13, 2013